a-molis/cs621-project01/README.md

 ## Pcap files
 The pcap files are located at `tcpdumps/`.
 Part 1 client and server pcaps are located at `tcpdumps/part1-client.pcap` and `part1-server.pcap`.
 The part 2 pcap files is located at `tcpdumps/part2-compdetect.pcap`.

+## Project Completion
+All parts of the project are complete.